 Replacement ID cards

-Replacement cards cost £10 and can be obtained by visiting the Enquiry Services Counter in the Main Library.
-However, there are instances when we can replace your ID card free of charge, if for example your card was stolen and you can provide a crime reference number.
-Visit the Student Enquiry Services website for further details.
+Replacement ID cards can be purchased from the Aston Webb Student Hub.
+However, there are instances when we can replace your ID card free of charge, for example if your card was stolen and you can provide a crime reference number.

 Visit the support for students website to find out more about the support services available to you.